Women’s Health

 If fibroids are on stalks (pendiculated), they can twist, causing extreme pain.
 In some cases, the bleeding can be so severe that sufferers develop anaemia.

 During menstruation, some women lose clots of blood that resemble pieces of liver.
-This is due the heavy blood flow which leads to the anti-clotting factors that are normally present in menstrual blood not having the ability to keep the blood flowing smoothly.
-Hence the pieces of clotted blood.
+This is due to the heavy blood flow, which leads to the anti-clotting factors that are normally present in menstrual blood not being able to keep the blood flowing smoothly.
+Hence, the pieces of clotted blood.
 Women can also experience periods that continue for weeks without a break between each period.

-For many women, fibroids can be symptomless.
-If they grow in a way that doesn’t cause pressure on the neighbouring organs.
-It is possible live with even large fibroids for many years without requiring any medical help.
+For many women, fibroids can be symptomless if they grow in a way that doesn’t cause pressure on the neighbouring organs.
+It is possible to live with even large fibroids for many years without requiring any medical help.
 In most cases, they shrink the menopause and post-menopause years.

 Most women do experience some abdominal swelling, although it may be minor.
 In other women, the lower abdomen can look as though you are in the early stages of pregnancy.